ssansovich/old-blog/_posts/2014-02-26-natgeo-whatsapp.markdown

 National Geographic put together an eye-opening collection of images about the state of development throughout the world.
 If I may bracket issues surrounding income inequality for just a moment, I'd want to point out data about technology penetration on the fourth slide.

 As you'll see, Internet adoption for the "upper middle" segment of the world's population (those with $3,946 to $12,195 in annual income) is at 29.9%.
 Remarkably, cell phone usage for that same group of people is an incredible 92%.

+In other words, the de facto technology driving Internet access for this part of the world is the mobile phone &mdash; leapfrogging the PC.

 ### TextIt's blog about the [WhatsApp team building J2ME apps][textit]